-12.2.1.
-Contracting Parties applying this Regulation may continue to grant approvals to those vehicles which comply with previous levels of this Regulation, provided that the vehicles are intended for export to countries that apply the relating requirements in their national legislations.
+12.4.1.
+Contracting Parties applying this Regulation may continue to grant approvals to those vehicles which comply with any previous series of amendments, or to any level of this Regulation, provided that the vehicles are intended for sale or for export to countries that apply the relating requirements in their national legislations.

 13. Names and addresses of Technical Services responsible for conducting approval tests, and of Administrative Departments